ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

   - preprocessors: lines 25-28

-    The definition for different preprocessors or combinations.
+    The definition for different preprocessors or preprocessor combinations.
 If no preprocessing is needed, the preprocessor can be set to an empty python dictionary (`{}`).
 Here, we produce annual means.
 The preprocessor is called with its name (here: prep_timeseries), later in the diagnostic (line 39).